boece/boece.github.io/_posts/2019-2-2-strategies-for-making-money-online-in-2019.md

 * Bot reads news articles from websites and generates youtube videos.

 These ideas are a bit spammy and probably will get you banned, look into how to limit or quality control the videos so you're less likely to get banned.

+# Podcasting and Sponsors

+# Collaborating with other content producers